Skip to main content

 Can renters get Rhode Island property tax relief too?

 Yes.
-The state RI-1040H instructions say renters may qualify if they meet the age or disability rules, the income limit, the full-year Rhode Island domicile rule, and the requirement to be current on rent.
-The same instructions say renters should attach three rent receipts or a lease, and a HUD statement if they lived in subsidized housing.
-Most local homeowner exemptions do not help renters, but the state claim can.
+Renters may qualify for the state RI-1040H claim if they meet the age or disability rule, the income limit, the full-year Rhode Island domicile rule, and the requirement to be current on rent.
+Renters need proof such as three rent receipts or a lease, and a HUD statement if they lived in subsidized housing.

 What if the home is in a trust or life estate?

 Do not assume you are out.
-Some towns clearly expect these cases.
-Barrington’s elderly application asks about life estates and trusts, and Narragansett’s assessor page posts an occupancy agreement for certain trust-held properties.
-Call the assessor before filing so you know which title papers to bring.
+Some towns have forms or extra paperwork for these cases.
+Call the assessor before filing so you know which title papers, trust papers, life-estate papers, or occupancy agreements to bring.

 I am helping my parent in another Rhode Island town.
 Where do I start?

-Start with the official land and tax data page and your parent’s town assessor.
+Start with the correct city or town assessor, not a county office.
 Ask for the current year’s senior programs, deadlines, appeal rights, and payment-plan options.
 Then check whether your parent should also file the state RI-1040H claim.
 If there is a tax-sale risk, call Rhode Island Legal Services.
-If the situation overlaps with disability, caregiving, or other benefits, call the Office of Healthy Aging ADRC.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.